flutter/website/src/content/app-architecture/cookbook/sql.md

 }
 ```

-All the DatabaseService operations use the Result class to return a value, as recommended by the Flutter architecture recommendations.
+All the `DatabaseService` operations use the [Result][] class to return a value,
+as recommended by the [Flutter architecture recommendations][].
 This facilitates handling errors in further steps in the application code.

-The getAll method performs a database query, obtaining all the values in the id and task columns.
-For each entry, it will create a Todo class instance.
+The `getAll()` method performs a database query,
+obtaining all the values in the `id` and `task` columns.
+For each entry, it will create a `Todo` class instance.

 <?code-excerpt "lib/data/services/database_service.dart (GetAll)"?>
 ```dart